Pound Backstage Review: How the Virtual Classes Compare to IRL Ones

 Yes—it’s a fun, engaging workout, and after all those squats, you’ll feel the burn the next day.
 While some estimates say you can burn between 500 and 900 calories during 45 minutes of cardio drumming, I’ve found that I’m often lazy and just stick to a 20-minute workout, rather than string together multiple videos to hit that 45-minute mark.

-I’d renew if I found another annual membership discount; I’m not sure I’d pay $13 per month when my subscription ends in January, simply because the videos aren’t updated frequently enough to justify the cost.
-I may stick to Y7 online and the occasional Zoom Pound class going forward.
+I’d renew if I found another annual membership discount; I’m not sure I’d pay $13 per month when my subscription ends next January, simply because the videos aren’t updated frequently enough to justify the cost.
+I don’t mind doing the same workout over and over when I really love the music, but since Backstage uses generic-sounding tracks, it’s harder to want to replay.
+I may stick to Y7 online and my weekly in-person Pound classes going forward.

 If you’re interested in trying it out, you can sign up for Pound Backstage here.